 Diversity, equity, and inclusion (DEI) in the workplace isn't new, but how it's implemented continues to evolve and change.
-Some might consider this organisational framework a nice-to-have at work, yet research shows (again and again and again) that DEI isn't just a humane solution—it also drives better business outcomes.
+Some might consider this organizational framework a nice-to-have at work, yet research shows (again and again and again) that DEI isn't just a humane solution—it also drives better business outcomes.

 If you're new to DEI and haven't made it a priority in your workplace, don't panic.
 You have to start somewhere, and your beginning might be reading this entry-level guide to DEI in the workplace.
 You're taking the first step to making the world (and your business) a better place.